sunny-band/active-directory-home-lab/README.md

 ![3](https://github.com/sunny-band/active-directory-home-lab/assets/144818374/ef60eaec-daf7-4487-8f9c-9b7fdab3c1e2)

-## 4. Using another instance of VirtualBox, connect to a client computer.
+## 4. Using another instance of VirtualBox, connect to a client computer (Windows 10 Pro).
 Let the user log in with the temporary password.
 Make sure this message pops up.
 ![4](https://github.com/sunny-band/active-directory-home-lab/assets/144818374/1651a4a1-b539-49a0-90e6-f29afa8acb55)